Some new properties of an Active flux type scheme: PamPa: Intrinsic positivity properties of

+\end{itemize} We will call $\bar\varphi$ a bubble function, and in each cases, it admits a maximum that we will denote by $\bbx^\star$.
+This maximum is in the interior of the polygon. }

-In this section, we show, for some examples, the following result: \begin{proposition} Let $K$ be an element or a polygon.
-For the 1D third order scheme, the 2D quadratic, cubic, cubic moment and third order VEM schemes, we have the following property: There exists $c_0>0$ depending only on $K$ with the following property: If $\bbu^n_\sigma\in \mathcal{D}$ and $\bar\bbu_K\in \mathcal{D}$ then satisfies $\bar\bbu^{n+1}_K\in \mathcal{D}$ if
+In this section, we show the following result: \begin{proposition} Let $K$ be an element or a polygon.
+For the 1D third order scheme, the 2D quadratic, cubic, cubic moment and the scheme of \cite{BP_Pampa_VEM}, we have the following property: There exists $c_0>0$ depending only on $K$ with the following property: If $\bbu^n_\sigma\in \mathcal{D}$ and $\bbu(\bbx^\star)\in \mathcal{D}$ then satisfies $\bar\bbu^{n+1}_K\in \mathcal{D}$ if

 \end{proposition} In order to establish this property, we proceed in 2 steps.
-First we show the followinng lemma \begin{lemma} For the functional approximation mentioned in proposition \ref{prop}, there exists $\bbx^\star\in interior K$ such that with
+First we show the following lemma \begin{lemma} For the functional approximations mentioned in proposition \ref{prop}, there exists $\bbx^\star\in \text{interior of } K$ such that with

-\end{lemma} In a second step, we use this property, which can be seen a s a generalisation of Simpson's formula, to established proposition \ref{prop}.
-Of course the conjecture is that proposition \ref{prop} is always true.
+\end{lemma} In a second step, we use this property, which can be seen as a generalization of Simpson's formula, to established proposition \ref{prop}.

+{In general we will have $\bbu(\bbx^\star), \bbu_\sigma\in \mathcal{D}$ will imply that $\bar u_K\in \mathcal{D}$.
+But the converse is wrong.
+For example $u=6x(1-x)+7x(3x-2)$ is such that $u(0)=0$, $u(1)=7$ and $\bar u=1$, but $u(1/2)=-1/4<0$.
+This means that when $u(\bbx^\star)\not\in \mathcal D$, something else must be done.
+One possibility is described in \cite{BP_Pampa_VEM} where a monolitic convex limiting is used.
+Another possibility, getting inspiration from \dg is to "limit" $\bbu$ in $K$ while keeping the average.
+Such a solution is described in \cite{Pampa1D}, the price to pay is to use numerical flux to update the average value.
+What we conjecture is that a result of the type described in Lemma \ref{lemma:simpson} is always true. }